asyncapi/spec/spec/asyncapi.md

 #### <a name="A2SIdString"></a>Identifier

-This field represents a unique universal identifier of the [application](#definitionsApplication) the AsyncAPI document is defining.
+This field represents a unique universal identifier of the [API](#definitionsApplication) the AsyncAPI document is defining.
 It must conform to the URI format, according to [RFC3986](https://tools.ietf.org/html/rfc3986).

-It is RECOMMENDED to use a [URN](https://tools.ietf.org/html/rfc8141) to globally and uniquely identify the application during long periods of time, even after it becomes unavailable or ceases to exist.
+It is RECOMMENDED to use a [URN](https://tools.ietf.org/html/rfc8141) to globally and uniquely identify the API during long periods of time, even after it becomes unavailable or ceases to exist.

 ##### Examples